Romance Languages MA - Spanish Literature & Cultural Studies

 - One SPAN Linguistics course

-- 3rd language requirement (or reading exam)
+- 3rd language other than English and Spanish (or reading proficiency exam)

 M.A.
 Comprehensive Exams

 Students take the comprehensive exams in their 4th semester (mid-March in spring semester or mid-October in fall semester).